 As I have seen other Mediterranean countries, they try to make the soil of their barren, desert country with greenery as much as possible.
 The Doa skyline was fascinating.

-Below is a video of the Movenpick hotel that we had checked in during our sojourn.
+Below is a YouTube video of the Movenpick hotel (uploaded by the Soso Traveling the World channel) that we had checked in during our sojourn.
 By the way, this is an organic promotion of the property.
 They have not asked me to promote their property.

 By the time we reached the hotel, we already were famished with hunger.
 The meal (lunch) that was extended to us (via the courtesy of Qatar airlines in the Movenpick hotel) was quite scrumptious, I must say!